-Given the many ways Storyboard That can be adapted into teaching materials, it is sure to provide the multi-use platform you’ve been waiting for.
+Given the many ways Storyboard That can be adapted into teaching materials, it is sure to provide the multi-use platform you’ve been looking for.
 With its wide variety of scenes, objects, and characters, you can adapt the imagery to any lesson you’re teaching and personalize your handouts to suit your classes.
-It’s time to say “adieu” to those boring worksheets and “bonjour” to the engaging handouts storyboards make possible!
+Paper-sized and poster-sized layouts make creating what you need easy and easy to customize.
+It’s time to say “adieu” to those boring worksheets and “bonjour” to the engaging handouts made possible with storyboards, worksheets and posters!

 This pricing structure is only available to academic institutions.
 Storyboard That accepts purchase orders.